-Rid your mind of that heavy, leathery medicine ball from gym class.
+Rid your mind of that heavy, leathery medicine ball from gym classes of the past.
 Stability balls are made of lightweight rubber and come in all kinds of colors.
 Sure, they look pretty, but what can they do?
 Stability balls are great for:

 The stability ball allows you to do many exercises that you may already do on a gym mat.
 Here are some examples of what you can do on a stability ball:

 As you can see, this can be a great way to improve flexibility and gain strength, but it is only part of a regular physical activity program.
-Make sure you also do aerobic exercises to help decrease your risk of cardiovascular disease.
+Make sure you also do aerobic exercises to help decrease your risk of cardiovascular and other chronic diseases.

 Trying something new does not always go as planned.
 Consider your fitness level and remember it might be best to get some help from a certified trainer before you get started.
-Fun is the name of the game that keeps you interested in exercise.
+Fun is the name of the game when it comes to keeping your interest in exercise.
 Your approach can make all the difference.
 Here are some considerations:

 Surveying the various manufacturers of exercise balls reveals that there is no standard sizing in the industry.
 For example, one company's smallest ball may be 45 cm in diameter and designed for people under 5 feet tall, while another's smallest is 53 cm and designed for someone under 5 feet 3 inches tall.
 Check the manufacturers recommendations.
 To check to see if the ball is the right size for you, sit straight up on the ball.
 Your hips and knees will be at a 90° angle if you have the right size ball.